Belgian Cup

-The most successful cup club is Club Bruges with 11 Belgian cups in their possession.
-The current champions are KAA Gent, having beaten Anderlecht on penalties in the 2022 final.
+The most successful cup club is Club Brugge with 12 Belgian Cups in their possession.
+The current champions are Club Brugge, having beaten rivals Anderlecht 2–1 in the 2025 final.
 The winners are awarded a challenge cup and qualify for the UEFA Europa League and the Belgian Supercup.

 History

 First national cup competitions

 The first cup competition ever in Belgium was held in 1907–08 but the teams were not actual teams but were provincial selections.
 The winner would be awarded a silver trophy by prince Albert.
 Football was especially played in Brussels and Antwerp.
 In West and East Flanders, notably Bruges and Ghent, football was also becoming more and more loved.
 In Wallonia, football was adored around the city of Liège.
 The province of West Flanders won to that of Antwerp by 6–2.
 The next year, the province of Antwerp beat that of Brabant by 5–2.
 The cup was then suspended after two years.

 In 1912, the Belgian Cup made a first return.
 This time only actual clubs from the two highest levels were allowed to partake.
 16 clubs would fight for the Kings' Cup in a knockout competition.
 Racing Club de Bruxelles won the first Belgian Cup for clubs, after beating RC de Gand in the final.
 The competition would return the next year.
 This time, preliminary rounds would be organised so regional could partake as well.
 Union Saint-Gilloise would go on and win this edition's final after extra time.
 Having already won the national league three weeks before, the team became the first double winners in Belgian football history.
 They would end up winning the cup the following year as well.

 During the First World War, no organised association football was played in Belgium.
 It would take until 1926–27 for the Belgian Cup to make its comeback. t's also the first time the competition is officially named the Belgian Cup.
 This edition would be won by R Cercle Sportif Brugeois, the first Flemish team to achieve this.
 They also won the national league, which made them the second team to win the Belgian double.
 Unfortunately, the cup fell into disgrace among the leading clubs at the time.
 During the interbellum the competition would only be organised one more time, in 1935–36.
 The 1944 edition was never finished.

 In 1953, the Belgian Cup made another comeback.
 This edition of the cup would be won by Standard Liège, the first Walloon team to do so.
 Three years later, a poll was organized after which the Belgian cup was stopped once again.